Return

 2. Increase font size

-Display zoom enlarges every item on an iPhone screen, but you can still do more to facilitate better reading options for your loved ones.
+Display Zoom enlarges every item on an iPhone screen, but you can still take additional steps to provide better reading options for your loved ones.
 This is where increasing font size comes into play.

 To increase the text size on an iPhone: